-The table is shown only for error and status messages that were generated in the transmitter and have been saved.
+The table is shown only for error and status messages that were generated in the transmitter and were transferred and saved there via the connection to the P2A software.

 Date/time Format of the PC time is adopted from the settings of the operating system.
 Operating hours Operating hour at which the message appeared in the instrument.
 User "MUF" (= transmitter) because the message was generated in the transmitter.
 Message e.g. "Wrong probe".
 A non-compatible probe was connected.
 Type of message e.g. early warning, status message.